 McDonald’s Owner/Operators, their Employees and their Customers supporting RMHC Maine

 In each of the sixty-one McDonald’s located in Maine and the four located in northern New Hampshire, McDonald’s customers toss their change into the donation boxes.
 A portion of this money directly benefits the RMHC Maine Grants Program through which we help support other non-profits that share our mission of healthy children, healthy families.
-By partnering with these selected organizations, we have a far broader outreach and a greater positive impact in the lives of children in Maine and northern New Hampshire.
+By partnering with these selected organizations, we have a far broader outreach and a greater positive impact on the lives of children in Maine and northern New Hampshire.

-Extending the reach and impact of donation dollars to designated 501(c)(3) not-for profit organizations, as defined under IRS codes, grants will be considered for review to organizations based on their execution of past and current projects by the following outcomes:
+Extending the reach and impact of donation dollars to designated 501(c)(3) not-for-profit organizations, as defined under IRS codes, grants will be considered for review to organizations based on their execution of past and current projects by the following outcomes:

 - Demonstrated ability to address specific needs that benefit children ages 0 to 21 years of age.

 - Management Effectiveness / Measurable Results

 - Broad Base of Funding Support / Strong Partnerships with Key Stakeholders